kelloggm/wpi-paper/experiments/experimental-procedure.md

    a. run `git checkout -b annotation-statistics origin/baseline`
    b. modify the project's build file so that it
-        i. does not run the typecheckers that it was running before, and ii. does runs the `org.checkerframework.common.util.count.AnnotationStatistics` processor
+        i. does not run the typecheckers that it was running before, and ii. does run the processor org.checkerframework.common.util.count.AnnotationStatistics
    c. add the `-Aannotations` and `-Anolocations` options, and make sure that you remove any `-Werror` argument to javac.
    d.
 If the build system is maven, add `<showWarnings>true</showWarnings>` to the maven-compiler-plugin `<configuration>`.
    d.
 If the project is running a formatter (ex: Spotless), disable it in the build system.
    e.
 Stage your changes with `git add` (in case you missed a formatter).
-   f. compile the program and record the output in the spreadsheet.
-      TODO: What am I looking for in the voluminous output?
-Often I cannot see anything.
-      (You should
+   f.
+Compute annotation statistics.
+       i.
+Clean the program, then compile the program. ii.
+Look in the output for "Found annotations:" or "No annotations found."
-      create a new "sheet" in the spreadsheet for each project.
-Copy one that's already there and delete the data in it.)
+          TODO: Make the two tags searchable via a single string or simple regex. iii.
+Create a new "sheet" in the spreadsheet for the project, by copying an existing sheet, changing its title, and deleting the data in it.
-      TODO: All the current ones have different formats; they should be made uniform.
+          TODO: All the current ones have different formats; they should be made uniform. iv.
+Record the output in the spreadsheet.
+          TODO: Record *all* output, or only org.checkerframework.* annotations?
+          TODO: sometimes there are mulitple projects, so there are multiple occurrences of "Found annotations:".
+The "Found annotations:" output should indicate in which directory or project the annotations were found, or a script should combine all the tables in the output into a single table.
    TODO: consider writing a script for interpreting the output of AnnotationStatistics by checker?
-   g. run `git commit -am "annotation statistics configuration" ; git push origin annotation-statistics`.
+   g. run `git commit -m "annotation statistics configuration" ; git push origin annotation-statistics`.

 7. Collect the number of lines of code:
    a. run `git checkout baseline`
-   b. run `scc .` and record the number of non-comment, non-blanks lines of Java code (the "Code" column of the "Java" row) in the spreadsheet at https://docs.google.com/spreadsheets/d/1r_NhumolEp5CiOL7CmsvZaa4-FDUxCJXfswyJoKg8uM/edit#gid=0 (in the "LoC" column, on the summary page)
+   b. run `scc .` and record the number of non-comment, non-blanks lines of Java code (the "Code" column of the "Java" row) in the spreadsheet at https://docs.google.com/spreadsheets/d/1r_NhumolEp5CiOL7CmsvZaa4-FDUxCJXfswyJoKg8uM (in the "LoC" column, on the summary page)
-   If you don't have scc installed, https://github.com/boyter/scc .
+   If you don't have scc installed, see https://github.com/boyter/scc .

 8. Run WPI:
    a. run `git checkout -b wpi-enabled origin/unannotated`
    b. choose any temporary directory for $WPITEMPDIR
+      TODO: Giving the user choices can be confusing.
+Just dictate a temporary directory here, or hardcode it in the commands below.
+I'm using /scratch/$USER/wpi-output
-   c. modify the build file to run with `-Ainfer=ajava`, `-Awarns`, '-AinferOutputOriginal', and `-Aajava=$WPITEMPDIR` (modifying the latter as appropriate for project structure,
+   c. modify the build file:
-   Ex: '-Aajava=/path/to/temp/dir/').
-Make sure that you remove any `-Werror` argument to javac, because otherwise WPI will fail.
+       i. run with `-Ainfer=ajava`, `-Awarns`, `-AinferOutputOriginal`, and `-Aajava=$WPITEMPDIR` (modifying the latter as appropriate for project structure, Ex: '-Aajava=/path/to/temp/dir/'). ii.
+Remove any `-Werror` argument to javac, because otherwise WPI will fail.
    d.
 Copy `wpi-template.sh` to `wpi.sh` in the project directory.
       Edit the first 5 variables.
-      This should achieve the following effect:
+      This script should achieve the following effect:
       i. copy the content of `build/whole-program-inference` into $WPITEMPDIR ii. compile the code
       iii. compare `build/whole-program-inference` and $WPITEMPDIR.
 If they're the same, exit.
 Otherwise, go to step i.